Actindo-AG/Documentation/Payments/Operation/02_ManagePaymentsAndCaptures.md

 ## Check payment and capture transaction

 A capture provides numerous payment-related details, which may vary depending on the payment service provider settings.
-To decide, whether you can manually refund or void a payment and capture transaction, you need to check its details.
+To decide whether you can manually refund or void a payment and capture transaction, you need to check its details.

 #### Prerequisites

-- At least one connection has been created, see [Create a connection](../Integration/01_ManageConnections.md#create-a-connection).
+- At least one connection has been created, see [Create a connection](../Integration/01_ManageConnection.md#create-a-psp-connection).
 - At least one payment and capture transaction has been created.
 > [Info] It is recommended to add the following columns to your view to get the required information and to better filter and sort the entries: Status ID, Status information (if applicable).

 #### Procedure

-*Payments > Payments and Captures > Tab LIST*
+*Payments > Payments and captures > Tab LIST*

 ![Payment and capture transactions](../../Assets/Screenshots/Payments/PaymentsCaptures/LISTPaymentsCaptures.png "[Payment and capture transactions]")